hmrc/ctc-traders-phase5-tis/source/documentation/index.md

 Guidelines for printing TADs are available in this [zip file](/guides/ctc-traders-phase5-tis/downloads/NCTS5_TAD_Printing_Guidelines_June_2023.zip) on GitHub.
 There are separate guidelines in the zip file for during and after the transition period (see below).
 (Please ignore any TSAD references in any of the files in the zip file.)

-**Note:** The current status of the post-transition period printing guidelines is 'draft'.
+**Note:** The current status of the post-transition period printing guidelines is ‘draft‘.
 If the guidelines change after they have been finalised, we will advise you.

 An IE029 message will specify the number of copies required for a printed TAD.
 If a return copy is required, that is, HEADER.NCTS return copy is set, two copies of the TAD will be required.
 Otherwise, only one needs to be printed.
 A return copy is required if an OoDest is not yet using the NCTS.

-The 'liability amount' information in the guarantee data group is not printed on a TAD.
+The ‘liability amount‘ information in the guarantee data group is not printed on a TAD.

 If a declaration contains only one goods item, all the information for the movement is included in the TAD.
 If the declaration contains more than one goods item, all the goods items are included in the LoI (List of Items).